 - Central government operations including monthly cash flow to the end of the current fiscal year, with a lag of no more than four weeks after the closing of each month. - Public entities' Statement A: consolidated and by institution for the "Selected Public Bodies" and consolidated for the "Other Public Bodies" with a lag of no more than six weeks after the closing of each month. - Central government debt amortization and repayments, by instrument (J\$-denominated and US\$-denominated bonds, treasury bills, Eurobonds, domestic loans, external commercial and external official loans).
 Includes government direct, government guaranteed and total.
 In the case of issuance of government guaranteed debt, include the name of the guaranteed individual/institution.
+The reporting lag should not exceed four weeks after the closing of each month. - Balances of the Consolidated Fund and main revenue accounts needed to determine the cash position of the government. - Stock of central government expenditure arrears. - Stock of central government tax refund arrears. - Stock of central government domestic and external debt arrears and BOJ external debt arrears. - Central government spending on social protection programmes as defined for the indicative target on social spending. - Central government debt stock by currency, as at end month, including by (i) creditor (official, commercial domestic, commercial external; (ii) instrument (J\$-denominated and US\$-denominated bonds, treasury bills, Eurobonds, domestic loans, external commercial and external official loans); (iii) direct and guaranteed.
 The reporting lag should not exceed four weeks after the closing of each month.

-- Balances of the Consolidated Fund and main revenue accounts needed to determine the cash position of the government. - Stock of central government expenditure arrears. - Stock of central government tax refund arrears. - Stock of central government domestic and external debt arrears and BOJ external debt arrears. - Central government spending on social protection programmes as defined for the indicative target on social spending. - Central government debt stock by currency, as at end month, including by (i) creditor (official, commercial domestic, commercial external; (ii) instrument (J\$-denominated and US\$-denominated bonds, treasury bills, Eurobonds, domestic loans, external commercial and external official loans); (iii) direct and guaranteed.
-The reporting lag should not exceed four weeks after the closing of each month. - The maturity structure of Government debt (domestic and external).
+- The maturity structure of Government debt (domestic and external).
 The reporting lag should not exceed four weeks after the closing of each month.
 Legal measures that affect the revenue of the central government (tax rates, import tariffs, exemptions, etc.). - Balance sheet of the Bank of Jamaica within three weeks of month end. - A summary of monetary accounts providing detailed information on the accounts of the Bank of Jamaica, commercial banks and the overall banking system.
-Including Bank of Jamaica outstanding open market operations by currency and maturity and a detailed decomposition on Bank of Jamaica and commercial bank net claims on the central government, selected public bodies and other public bodies.
-This information should be received with a lag of no more than six weeks after the closing of each month. - Profits of the Bank of Jamaica on a cash and accrual basis, including a detailed decomposition of cash profits and profits from foreign exchange operations with a lag of no more than three weeks from month end. - Deposits in the banking system: current accounts, savings and time deposits within six weeks after month end.
-Average monthly interest rates on loans and deposits within two weeks of month end; weighted average deposit and loan rates within six weeks after month end.
+Including Bank of Jamaica outstanding open market operations by currency and maturity and a detailed decomposition on Bank of Jamaica and commercial bank net claims on the central government, selected public bodies and other public bodies.2 This information should be received with a lag of no more than six weeks after the closing of each month. - Profits of the Bank of Jamaica on a cash and accrual basis, including a detailed decomposition of cash profits and profits from foreign exchange operations with a lag of no more than three weeks from month end. - Deposits in the banking system: current accounts, savings and time deposits within six weeks after month end.
+Average monthly interest rates on loans and deposits within two weeks of month end; weighted average deposit and loan rates within six weeks after month end. - Financial statements of core securities dealers and insurance companies within six weeks of month end. - The maturity profile of assets and liabilities of core securities dealers in buckets within six weeks of month end. - Data on reserve liabilities items for NIR target purposes (Table 9) within three weeks after month end. - A full set of monthly FSIs regularly calculated by the BOJ, including liquidity ratios, within eight weeks of month end. - Monthly balance sheet data of deposit taking institutions, as reported to the BOJ, within four weeks of month end. - Issuance of exempt distributions by financial and non-financial corporations, six weeks after month end.

-&lt;sup>2Selected public bodies and other public bodies are defined as outlined in Section IV (B).
+2Selected public bodies and other public bodies are defined as outlined in Section IV (B).